-The previous pages have identified issues that could be constraints to future development. and which will shape the way in which proposals at Toton and Chetwynd Barracks are brought forward.
-None of the identified constraints will prevent development from taking place, but are issues that will need to be navigated.
+2.34 The previous pages have identified issues that could be constraints to future development and which will shape the way in which proposals at Toton and Chetwynd Barracks are brought forward.
+None of the identified constraints will be likely to prevent development from taking place, but are issues that will need to be further considered.
 The approach to dealing with these constraints is set out in further detail in Section 3 of the SPD.

-- (A) Electricity substation - (B) Electricity pylons - (C) Wastewater treatment plant - Operational rail assets including Toton Sidings and TMD - Blue infrastructure assets including the River Erewash and Erewash Canal and associated flood risk - E Limited access points into Chetwynd Barracks - Potential contamination from previous military uses - (H) George Spencer Academy secondary school - NET Toton Lane Tram stop and park and ride car park - Retained service family accommodation - Steep topography in parts of Toton and Chetwynd Barracks
+- (A) Electricity substation - (B) Electricity pylons - (C) Wastewater treatment plant - Operational rail assets including Toton Sidings and TMD - E Blue infrastructure assets including the River Erewash and Erewash Canal and associated flood risk - E Limited access points into Chetwynd Barracks - Potential contamination from previous military uses - George Spencer Academy secondary school - NET Toton Lane Tram stop and park and ride car park - () Retained service family accommodation - Steep topography in parts of Toton and Chetwynd Barracks

-Fig 17.
+Fig 16.
 Constraints Mapping